THashimov/RustyJack/README.md

 <h3 align="center">RustyJack</h3>

   <p align="center">
     A blackjack game made in pure rust, using SDL2 for the rendering.
 Currently just a desktop app but I plan to implement many features.
 This is purely an educational project.
-Currently only tested on Ubuntu
+Only tested on Ubuntu
     <br />
     <br />
     <br />